 Sample Questions:

-Weive in things they’ve shared, demonstrating you heard them and are tuned in to what is important to them in their giving.
+Weave in things they’ve shared, demonstrating you heard them and are tuned in to what is important to them in their giving.

 Paint a picture of how their specific gift will make a difference.
 The arc of that narrative should include:

-* We Share in the Pain of How Things Are.
+* We share in the pain of how things are.
 We share your vision of ________________ (example: lifting millions out of poverty in East Africa).

-Will you join us on this journey?”
-Make a specific dollar-amount ask based upon all you’ve uncovered.
-OR if you are not confident in a specific amount based upon how the conversation has unfolded, an alternative is:
+Quite simply: “We want to join together in our shared vision of ____________, and invite you on this journey alongside us.”
+Make a specific dollar amount ask based on all you’ve uncovered.
+If you are not confident in a specific amount based on how the conversation has unfolded, an alternative is:

 “You’ve shared your heart and vision beautifully, and it’s clear that solving this (issue area) is something you care deeply about.
-I would love invite you to join us, but I’m not sure where to go next in terms of making a financial ask.
+I would love to invite you to join us, but I’m not sure where to go next in terms of making a financial ask.
 Based upon all we’ve discussed, where do you see yourself?”

 Another Way:

-It’s clear based upon our conversation that realizing our shared vision of ____________ is profoundly important to you.
-What would it look like for you to:
+“It’s clear based on our conversation that realizing our shared vision of ____________ is profoundly important to you.
+What would it look like for you to…”:

 If the funder cycle is longer and involves a proposal or grant submission:

-Send a short follow up email thanking them for the exploration, and try to include an article of interest or some nugget, something that came up from your conversation that is not about your organization but places focus upon them and what they’ve shared as important to them.
+Send a short follow-up email thanking them for the exploration, and try to include an article of interest or some nugget, something that came up from your conversation that is not about your organization but places focus upon them and what they’ve shared as important to them.

 Recording a voice memo and emailing it is also high-touch, expressing gratitude and warmth for spending time with a kindred who cares as deeply as you do about the vision.
 Be sure to write in the body of the email that it is a voice memo, otherwise people may be wary of opening the attachment.

 Note: Written proposal/grant submission should be based primarily upon these funder priorities unless there is a formal grant format you are to follow.
+Your responses in any format should tie in all you’ve uncovered that illustrates deep alignment.

-by Natalie Rekstad, Founder | Black Fox Global
+by Natalie Rekstad | Black Fox Global

 © copyright black fox global 2024